-- View or modify configuration setting values at the "global", "server group", or "server" scope
+- View or modify configuration settings values, at the global, server group, or server scope

 - Register servers and add server groups

-- Create and modify tokens for simplified user input
+- Create and modify tokens available for users when filtering data

 Click About to view the About screen for this Dundas BI instance.
 This is the same screen which is accessible from each user's Profile via the More about this product link.